-It is anticipated that a consistent structure and format will be used for all INTERBA training materials.
-Training content is a combination of (i) session slides, (ii) training content on SCATE and (iii) video recording of training delivery.
+It was agreed that a consistent structure and format would be used for all INTERBA training materials.
+Training content was a combination of (i) session slides, (ii) training content on SCATE and (iii) video recording of training delivery.

-Following the workshop held on February 5, the INTERBA consortium has suggested to divide the training in morning and afternoon sessions, ideally structured as a series of 60 or 90-minute delivery slots.
+Following the workshop held on February 5 2021, the INTERBA consortium suggested to divide the training in morning and afternoon sessions, ideally structured as a series of 60 or 90-minute delivery slots.
 The start date was decided to be 09:00 GMT / 10:00 CET for all training days.